ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks.md

 ### March 29, 2020
 Reproduced SPF in Milli et al. (2015) and implemented to disk.
 Got some questions to ask about inconsistency of parameters used in their expression.

+### March 30, 2020
+Received explanation from Julien Milli for corrections of parameters.
+Phase function had been successfully plotted and implemented to the disk.
+A new problem came out to be the nearly unnoticeable visual effect, which may require further parametric modifications.